slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"This moment will just be another story someday."
 -- Stephen Chbosky*

-> *"I can’t go back to yesterday because I was a different person then."
--- Lewis Carroll*

-> *"Stop looking for happiness in the same place where you lost it." (...)
+> *"Stop looking for happiness in the same place where you lost it."
+-- Unknown*

-"He’d wasted most of his life thinking he’d wasted most of his life." (...)
+> *"He’d wasted most of his life thinking he’d wasted most of his life."
+-- Unknown*

-"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
+> *"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
+-- Unknown*

+> *"You never know the value of a moment until it becomes a memory."
--- Anonymouss*
+-- Unknown*

 > *"Never regret something that once made you smile."
 -- Amber Deckers*